HalfstarDev/matchanovel/README.md

 # matchanovel
 A visual novel engine for Defold and other Lua based engines.

 (This is an early preview, and does not contain a full documentation yet.
-I'll will update the manual and add missing features step by step.)
+I will update the manual and add missing features step by step.)

 MatchaNovel is an open-source visual novel framework to create narrative games with the Defold engine, or another Lua based engine.